 It probably does more than providing a backing track and the written lyrics but since menus are in Japanese, I've found no way to progress with my singing using this Big Echo device.
 There must be some sort of Music Information Retrieval Karaoke code that teaches you about your singing style while doing analysis of your voice in real time.
 However, most singing apps I know such as, Ge Wang's "Smule" correct your pitch (with vocaloid-like algorithms), rather than train you how to intonate and stop abusing vibrato.
 But is it just pitch and rhythmic accuracy what makes singers to have a voice and presence that communicates and touches you inner emotions?
 How can this can be measured?

 Pictured above, the control device I found in Big Echo's room alongside two wireless microphones.
 German's Enigma crypto-machine was probably easier to decipher

-I came across a rather unsual paper about measuring kraraoke amateur singers 'enthusiasm'.
-On a paper entitled "A System For Evaluating Singning Enthusiasm for Karaoke", Ryunosuke Daido, Seong-Jun Hahm, Masashi Ito, Shozo Makino and Akinori Ito from the Graduate School of Engineering at Tohoku University deep into this feature.
+I came across a rather unsual paper about measuring karaoke amateur singers 'enthusiasm'.
+In this paper entitled "A System For Evaluating Singning Enthusiasm for Karaoke", Ryunosuke Daido, Seong-Jun Hahm, Masashi Ito, Shozo Makino and Akinori Ito from the Graduate School of Engineering at Tohoku University deep into this feature.
 The authors clarify that their approach to the term “enthusiasm” in singing comes "nessho" (hot singing) as a measure of the singer’s vocal energy.
-How can I incorporate real-time analysis of vocal features when designing the Vocal piece?
+How can I incorporate real-time analysis of vocal features when designing my next piece, a Vocal Duel?
 What parameters need to be meassured?
 Would they be unlocking features to enable players to progress?
-How can this piece engage with the karaoke-experience?
+How can this piece engage with my bizarre karaoke-experience?